Everybody who builds mobile apps agrees that retention is the most confusing metric.

 It’s great when you have a prosperous referral program adding virality.
 But it’s quite hard to achieve true virality.
 That’s why the author of the article offers us to study the model created by Rahul Vohra from Rapportive and model user growth considering a different retention rate for each channel.

-Week-on-week retention is an amount of users retained from the last week to this one.
+A week-on-week retention is a number of users retained from the last week to this one.

 Looking at the chart, week2-to-week3 retention % is week3 retention/week2 retention * 100.
 The majority of users are lost during week0-week1 and then there’s a decrease in the drop-off.
 By week6-week7 the most active users keep on using the app with a drop-off rate of 20% odd.

 Imagine that Organic, Facebook, Google & affiliates are the main acquisition sources.
 Let’s consider that week1 retention for Facebook is 30% and week5 retention is 7%.

 The activation rate: % of installs which become a ‘qualified’ user and the easiest definition of activation is signup.

 The activation rate varies from channel to channel.
 Dinesh Vernekar provides the following example: “your organic users might have a better activation rate compared to Facebook, while incent traffic might have a better activation rate(since they are paid for taking actions) through a poor retention rate.”